 With an average height of 184 cm for men and 170 cm for women, Dutchies are the tallest people in the world.
 Scientists say it's because of their DNA, nutrition and welfare, others say it's because of their copious consumption of dairy.

-- In 2015-2016 over 90,000 international students studied in The Netherlands?
+- Over 90,000 international students study in the Netherlands?
 And that students graduating from a Dutch school, tend to do well all over the world?

 - Dutchies love their coffee?

 In the 16th century the Dutch introduced coffee to Europe.
 After Scandinavians, the Dutch are the world's biggest coffee drinkers.
 They drink no less than 140 liters of coffee a year on average.
 That's 3.2 cups a day!